rzhw/rzhw.me/_posts/2013-08-18-how-const-works-in-c++.markdown

 title: How const works in C++, from a beginner's perspective
 ---

-Coming from languages like C, C# and Java where `const` is strictly something that comes before a type when defining a variable, it's been a bit odd to try to wrap my head around it.
+Coming from languages like C# and Java where `const` is strictly something that comes before a type when defining a variable, it's been a bit odd to try to wrap my head around it.
 Here I'll try and jot down a few things to note.
 I'll assume you definitely know the basics of variables, and know at least a bit about C pointers.